Warnock highlights voting rights in U.S. Senate campaign

 The call for Voting Rights Act renewal also seeks to distinguish Warnock from Loeffler’s recent moves to position herself as a staunch pro-law enforcement candidate and to emphasize more social and cultural subjects like her opposition to the Black Lives Matter movement.

-Loeffler, an Atlanta businesswoman who was appointed to the Senate seat late last year following former U.S. Sen. Johnny Isakson’s retirement, praised Lewis’s “grit, tenacity [and] courage” in a statement last Friday shortly after his death.
+Loeffler, an Atlanta businesswoman who was appointed to the Senate seat late last year following former U.S. Sen. Johnny Isakson’s retirement, praised Lewis’s “grit, tenacity [and] courage” in a statement last Friday, July18, shortly after his death.

 “As a leader in the civil rights movement, he always pushed America to live up to its promise of freedom and equality,” Loeffler said.